 Next, pour the prawn stock through a sieve into a pot.

-Bring the prawn stock to a boil over high heat, and add salt and light soya sauce to taste.
+Bring the prawn stock to a boil over high heat, then add salt and light soya sauce to taste.

 - Add in the marinated meat and boil for about 5 mins.